Javier Bardem: 2012–present: Established career

-2020s: Continued work

-In 2021, he portrayed Stilgar in Denis Villeneuve's science fiction drama Dune.
+In 2021, Bardem portrayed Stilgar in Denis Villeneuve's science fiction drama Dune.
 That same year, he starred as Julio Blanco in Fernando León de Aranoa's workplace satire The Good Boss.
 His leading performance portraying a manipulative factory boss was considered among the finest of his career by critics, and clinched him a Goya Award.
 Also in 2021, he starred as Desi Arnaz, alongside Nicole Kidman as his on-screen wife Lucille Ball, in Amazon Studios' and Aaron Sorkin's Being the Ricardos.
 Despite unfavorable reactions in response to his casting as Arnaz, Bardem's portrayal received praise.
 For his performance, he received nominations for the Golden Globe Award for Best Actor – Motion Picture Drama and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, as well as his third Academy Award nomination for Best Actor, his fourth nomination overall.

 Bardem was set to play Frankenstein's Monster in the upcoming remake of the Bride of Frankenstein, directed by Bill Condon.
-He appeared in the 2022 film Lyle, Lyle, Crocodile and is set to play King Triton in Disney's 2023 live-action/CGI movie, The Little Mermaid, directed by Rob Marshall.
-Bardem will also work once again with Kidman in the upcoming Apple TV+ and Skydance Animation film, Spellbound.
+He appeared in the 2022 film Lyle, Lyle, Crocodile and played King Triton in Disney's 2023 live-action/CGI movie, The Little Mermaid, directed by Rob Marshall.
+In 2024, Bardem reprised the role of Stilgar in Dune: Part Two and he worked once again with Kidman in the Netflix and Skydance Animation film, Spellbound.
+On 10 July 2023, Deadline announced that Bardem would star with Brad Pitt in F1 for Apple TV+, with Warner Bros.
+Pictures handling theatrical distribution.
+The film was released in 2025.

+In September 2024, during the reception of his 2023 Donostia Award for career achievement at the 72nd San Sebastián International Film Festival, answering a question about his availability to Spanish filmmakers other than his friend Fernando León, Bardem announced that he had been cast to star alongside Victoria Luengo in Rodrigo Sorogoyen's The Beloved, due to begin filming in January 2025 in Fuerteventura.
+That same month, he starred as Jose Menendez, the father of Lyle and Erik Menendez, in Netflix's Monsters: The Lyle and Erik Menendez Story, which earned him nominations for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film, the Screen Actors Guild Award for Best Actor - Miniseries or Television Movie and the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
+In advance of the 2025 Cannes Film Market, Bardem was reported to have been cast in Florian Zeller's psychological thriller Bunker alongside Penélope Cruz.

 Personal life

-Bardem's native language is Spanish, and he is also fluent in English.
-He is a fan of heavy metal music, and credits the band AC/DC for helping him learn to speak English, in some respects.
-He is also a fan of Pearl Jam.
-Bardem does not drive, only getting behind the wheel for film roles, and he refers to himself as a "worker" or "entertainer," not an actor.

-Although Bardem was raised as a Catholic, he is now agnostic.
-Following the legalization of same-sex marriage in Spain in 2005, Bardem stated that if he were gay, he would get married "right away tomorrow, just to fuck with the Church" (mañana mismo, sólo para joder a la Iglesia).
-He has later said that while he does not believe strongly in the supernatural, he does not deny it.
-"We are just this little tiny spot in the whole universe, so of course there must be other things, other people, other creatures, other lives and other dimensions.
-Sure, I believe in it".
-In the same interview, Bardem stated that he thinks science and belief "should go together".

-Despite the villainous characters he has played throughout his acting career, Bardem has a self-confessed “hatred” of violence which stems from a fight in a nightclub in his early twenties which left him with a broken nose.

-In May 2011 Bardem teamed up with The Enough Project's co-founder John Prendergast to raise awareness about conflict minerals in eastern Congo.